Estelle Irizarry

-Estelle Irizarry (1937-2017) was a Costa Rican professor emeritus of Hispanic literature at Georgetown University, Washington, DC.
+Estelle Irizarry (November 13, 1937 – March 17, 2017) was professor emeritus of Hispanic literature at Georgetown University, Washington, DC.
 She was one of the first historians to provide objective evidence based on scientific criteria and methodology to solve the mysteries surrounding the identity of Christopher Columbus.

-She has written books about Spanish authors such as Francisco Ayala, Rafael Dieste, Odón Betanzos Palacios and E. Fernández Granell, as well as Spanish writers-painters of the 20th century.
+Irizarry authored books about Spanish authors such as Francisco Ayala, Rafael Dieste, Odón Betanzos Palacios and E. Fernández Granell, as well as Spanish writers-painters of the 20th century.

 Biography

 Estelle Diane Roses was born on November 13, 1937, in Paterson, New Jersey.
 Her father, Morris Jerome Roses, owned a small office and card supply store, and her mother, Ceil Pearl Roses, was a homemaker.

 In 1955, Dr. Irizarry graduated from Eastside High School in Paterson, New Jersey, later made famous by the 1987 film Lean on Me.
 She received her B.A. from Montclair State College (now University) in 1959; her M.A. from Rutgers University in 1963; and her Ph.D. in Philosophy from George Washington University in 1970.
 In the early 1960s, Dr. Irizarry also studied and later taught for a time at the University of Puerto Rico.
 It was during that time that she met Manuel Antonio Irizarry (b.
 1928 – d.
 2014), of Rosario, Puerto Rico, whom she married in 1963.